Recruiting & hiring solutions

 Responsibilities:

-• Assist with month-end closing procedures
+• Assist with month-end and year-end closing processes.

 Qualifications: